Loneliness: Internet

 Studies have tended to find a moderate correlation between extensive internet use and loneliness, especially ones that draw on data from the 1990s, before internet use became widespread.
-Contradictory results have been found by studies investigating whether the association is simply a result of lonely people being more attracted to the internet, or if the internet can actually cause loneliness.
-The displacement hypothesis holds that some people chose to withdraw from real world social interactions so they can have more time for the internet.
+Contradictory results have been found by studies investigating whether the association is simply a result of lonely people being more attracted to the internet or if the internet can actually cause loneliness.
+The displacement hypothesis holds that some people choose to withdraw from real world social interactions so they can have more time for the internet.
 Excessive internet use can directly cause anxiety and depression, conditions which can contribute to loneliness – yet these factors may be offset by the internet's ability to facilitate interaction, and to empower people.
 Some studies found that internet use is a cause of loneliness, at least for some types of people.
 Others have found internet use can have a significant positive effect on reducing loneliness.
 The authors of meta studies and reviews from about 2015 and later have tended to argue that there is a bidirectional causal relationship between loneliness and internet use.
 Excessive use, especially if passive, can increase loneliness.
 While moderate use, especially by users who engage with others rather than just passively consume content, can increase social connection and reduce loneliness.

 Genetics

-In 2016, the first Genome-wide association study of loneliness found that the heredity of loneliness is about 14–27%.
-So while genes play a role in determining how much loneliness a person may feel, they are less of a factor than individual experiences and the environment.
-Previous smaller studies however, had estimated that loneliness may be between 37–55% hereditable.
+Smaller early studies had estimated that loneliness may be between 37–55% hereditable.
+However, in 2016, the first Genome-wide association study of loneliness found that the heredity of loneliness is much lower, at about 14–27%.
+This suggests that while genes play a role in determining how much loneliness a person may feel, they are less of a factor than individual experiences and the environment.

+Ageing

+Loneliness peaks in adolescence and late adulthood, while being less common in middle adulthood.